Taff3r/Kurssammanfattningar/EDAF50-C++.md

 ```

 Unlike in Java `operators` and `keywords` can be overloaded as well.
 Sometimes operator overloading is necessary for some `std` functions such as `std::sort` to work as expected (without supplying an addtional lambda).
 Like a `compareTo` in Java.
 Also the `<<` operator has to be overloaded for it to be able to stream to `std::cout`.
+Some operators and keywords can not be overloaded these are: `sizeof . .* :: ?:`.
 Ex.
 ```c++
 #include <algorithm>